Attica Scott

-Attica Woodson Scott (born January 30, 1972) is an American politician serving as a member of the Kentucky House of Representatives from the 41st district.
+Attica Woodson Scott (born January 30, 1972) is an American politician who served as a member of the Kentucky House of Representatives from the 41st district from 2017 to 2023.

 Early life and education

 Scott was born in Louisville, Kentucky, and attended duPont Manual High School.
 She earned a Bachelor of Arts in political science from Knoxville College and a Master of Arts in communications from the University of Tennessee.

 Career

 Activism

 Before her appointment to Louisville Metro Council, Scott was a community organizer for 15 years and worked as a coordinator for Kentucky Jobs with Justice, working on migrant rights, health care, and racial inequality.

 Louisville Metro Council

 The Louisville Metro Council selected Scott to replace Judy Green, who was removed from the council for ethics violations, in 2011.
 She won a special election to fill the remainder of Green's term in 2012, but lost her reelection in 2014 to Jessica Green, Judy's daughter.